MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 #### Delete feedback on a site

-Use the following steps to delete an entry.
+Use the following steps to delete a feedback entry.

 1. Pick the entry that you want to delete.
 Select **Delete feedback**.
 2. Select **Delete** on the pop-up dialog.